 Risk of bias

 Overall, all included studies were at low risk of bias across most domains, except for bias in measurement of the outcome.
-All trials were at low risk of bias arising from the randomisation process, and deviation from the intended intervention .
+All trials were at low risk of bias arising from the randomisation process, and deviation from the intended intervention (see description of training and supervision of non-specialists in eTable3).
 Missing data were handled by the present IPD-MA using multiple imputation, while the percentage of missing values was small across the studies (up to 20.7%) and acceptably balanced between the intervention and control conditions.
 Most of the studies used measures administered by a blind assessor, while two did not perform blinding (see eTable 3 in the Supplement).

 Results of conventional meta-analysis